effyn/hata-code-jam/README.md

 The pull request you created will be automatically updated whenever you push code to `master` on your fork, so you can create the pull request whenever you want, and you only have to do it once.
 You do not need to wait until the very end of the game jam before you do it.
 Just keep pushing code to your `master` branch and do your best to finish before the game jam ends!

 If you are working as a team, you should consider learning about feature branches so that you don't all work directly on the `master` branch and cause each other a bunch of conflicts.
-For a short explanation of how this works, see [this video][2].

 ## Things to keep in mind